hgncom/partynet/content/posts/budget-party-guide.md

 - [ ] Organize simple, fun activities
 - [ ] Track expenses as you go

+> **Stay on budget with our [Interactive Budget Calculator](/tools#budget)** - a free tool that helps you allocate funds across different categories and track your spending in real-time!

 ---

 ## 1. Start with a Realistic Budget

 Decide how much you can comfortably spend.
-List your priorities—maybe it’s great food, or a special cake.
+List your priorities—maybe it's great food, or a special cake.
 Allocate funds accordingly and leave a small buffer for surprises.

-**Pro Tip:** Use a free online budget planner or spreadsheet to monitor your spending.
+**Pro Tip:** Use our [Party Budget Calculator](/tools#budget) to easily allocate your funds across different categories, visualize your spending, and ensure you stay within your limits.

 ---